 Each cluster is assigned a unique ID.
-To view the pages in the cluster for a specific URL, you can use the following shortcut to the OnCrawl Query language filter:
+To view the pages in the cluster for a specific URL, you can use the following shortcut in the Data Explorer to the Oncrawl Query language filter:

 Hreflang declarations that tell search engines which language the page is written in, and which other languages are available.